Key Takeaways

 What is Shopify Collective?

-Shopify Collective is a new feature introduced by Shopify that aims to increase collaboration and growth among online merchants.
-The feature allows businesses to sell products from other Shopify stores directly on their websites.
+Shopify Collective is a feature by Shopify that aims to increase collaboration and growth among online merchants.
+The feature allows retailers) businesses to sell products from other Shopify stores (suppliers) directly on their websites.

 What does it do?